How much does a website cost in 2021? The definitive guide

 Choosing your website solution is an important decision.
 That’s often the first glimpse users will get from your business, so you want to make sure to choose well for your investment to pay off.

-A breakdown of other costs
+A breakdown of other website costs

 Within each established cost that we have provided, there are specific costs you should know about before agreeing to pay the total, just so you can be aware of what it is exactly you’re paying for.